ssadichhya/Spark_Group_Assignment/README.md

 ## Data Source

-The Boston Airbnb dataset used in this project is sourced from [Inside Airbnb](https://www.kaggle.com/datasets/airbnb/boston?select=calendar.csv).
+The Boston Airbnb dataset used in this project is sourced from [Boston Airbnb](https://www.kaggle.com/datasets/airbnb/boston?select=calendar.csv).

 ## Acknowledgments